 Access to the subject site will be from the Rancho Valley Drive to the south.
 Rancho Valley Drive connects to Rio Rancho Road which is a Major Arterial according to the Mobility and Access chapter of the General Plan.
-White Avenue to the east and Lexington Avenue to the north are Collector streets (Attachment 10 - Project Plans) but do not connect directly to the new private streets in the project.
-The applicant proposes that the project will be a gated community with access controlled at the entrance on Rancho Valley Drive.
+White Avenue to the east and Lexington Avenue to the north are Collector streets (Attachment F) but do not connect directly to the new private streets in the project.